ecaromolina/wp1_documentation/docs/liveraim_data_warehouse_specifications.md

 It is important to maintain the structure of this file (and the previously described).
 Changes can be easily made to modify the final structure of the data warehouse by adding new sheets to the file (i.e., adding new panels), adding variables to a panel, or changing their structure (long or wide format).

-For more information about the structure of the final data, check the section [Data Warehouse structure](data_warehouse_structure.md).
+For more information about the structure of the final data, check the next section [LIVERAIM DATA WAREHOUSE STRUCTURE](#liveraim-data-warehouse-structure-v01).

 # LIVERAIM DATA WAREHOUSE STRUCTURE v0.1